The author of the article is Alexey Petsyk, an astronomy lover from Moscow.

 When I bought the first MShR, which happened partly by accident – I saw an ad on Avito (Russian site for the sale of used goods) and bought it, I didn’t even think that I would end up collecting them.
 Moreover, I did not know then that there were several modifications of the MShR – I had heard only about two that differed in the focuser design.
 After buying the “first-born” I set out to buy the “second” MShR, and looking through photos in advertisements for sale, I began to notice various design features of different MShR modifications, of which there were six in the end.
 Just enough for a small but beautiful collection.
 In total, the search and acquisition of instruments took more than 2.5 years – the first telescope was purchased in December 2017, the sixth in June 2020.
 Probably it was possible to cope with it faster, but I wanted to find copies in good condition and, if possible, complete, which is not always easy to do.

 After receiving the first purchased telescope, I was amazed by its wonderful appearance, some kind of harsh beauty, which, of course, was facilitated by its excellent preservation.
-Having put it in a room at the dacha, I walked by and admired.
-It’s funny that it turned out that the very first telescope in the collection turned out to be the latest modification of the ones produced, i.e. I began to collect the collection from the end.
+Having put it in a room in the country, I walked by and admired.
+It’s funny that it turned out that the very first telescope in the collection turned out to be almost the latest modification of the ones produced, i.e. I began to collect the collection from the end.
 But nevertheless, I will begin the description of the collection with the very first modification of the MShR, the existence of which I did not even suspect until I found out about it by chance, having stumbled upon a video describing the telescope on YouTube.

 MShR of the first modification (found in Moscow)